 property in a country setting.
 We want our guests to feel at home while living in an environment conducive to dog obedience training.

-Yes.
-Just as police dogs and service dogs are trained and turned over to their handlers, we complete the training and turn your dog over to you.
+Just as police dogs and service dogs are trained by professionals and then turned over to their handler (with training), we complete the training and turn your dog over to you (with training).

 Dogs will be dogs.
 No form of dog training

 can guarantee that your dog will never misbehave again.

 However, our method of training is effective, yet simple and easy for you to follow.
 We guarantee follow-up assistance for the life of your dog.
 We stand behind our training

 - >> How will I be able to find out about my dog's progress?

 We use email as our primary method of communicating with owners during the training process.
 We send weekly updates including photos and a short narrative describing

 - >> How would you describe your training methods?

 We use a balanced approach to training a dog.
 During the learning phase, we use positive motivation, shaping, and luring -